 If you want to learn different Greek wishes as well, feel free to download our free Ebook “Greek Wishes for Social Occasions”

 As you probably have noticed, Greeks are very outgoing people, looking for company and entertainment all the time.
 Also in autumn, there are many local wine festivals as well as film festivals.

-Now that everybody returned from their summer holidays, the major cities (Athens, Thessaloniki) offer an amazing selection of cultural events: concerts, theatre and dance performances, expositions, fairs, movies,.. ”Culture” is very important in the Greek life and education.
+The major cities (Athens, Thessaloniki) offer an amazing selection of cultural events: concerts, theatre and dance performances, expositions, fairs, movies,.. ”Culture” is very important in Greek life and education.
 If you would like to experience some of those events, together with Omilo, you are very welcome in our intensive Greek language courses throughout the year.

 Athens and Thessaloniki are also famous for their nightlife.
-Greeks are late birds and usually do not go to eat dinner before 9 or ten at night.
-Since they go so late to a restaurants or a tavern, you can imagine what time they will go to night clubs or live music halls.
+Greeks are late birds and usually do not go to eat dinner before 9 or 10 at night.
 Many night clubs or concert halls in Athens open after midnight.
-During the weekends you might find yourself in a traffic jam between 3 and 5 am!
 Even with bad weather nightlife is as buzzing as during other days, so the whole autumn and winter entertainment is guaranteed!
 Of course, this is in “normal times”, since the coronavirus has changed a lot in this cultural and entertainment life.